hope-ui/hope-ui/README.md

-# uipiece-solid
+# hope-ui-solid

-UI Pieces for your SolidJS Applications.
+The utopic component library for your SolidJS Applications.